Whatever your age and ability there is an opportunity to learn through the medium of Welsh in Newport at any stage of life.

 Find your nearest group in Newport

-Parents and carers may express a wish to send their child to a Welsh language school although this does not mean that a place at the first preference school is guaranteed.
+Parents and carers may express a wish to send their child to a Welsh-medium school although this does not mean that a place at the first preference school is guaranteed.

 You do not have to be Welsh speaking to choose education in Welsh for your child.